Lyla (song)

 "Lyla" is a song by the English rock band Oasis.
-It was released on 16 May 2005 as the first single from their sixth studio album, Don't Believe the Truth (2005).
+It was released in May 2005 as the first single from their sixth studio album, Don't Believe the Truth (2005).
 "Lyla" was the band's first single following the departure of their long-time drummer Alan White, and replaced by Ringo Starr's son and the Who drummer Zak Starkey as an additional drummer of the band.

 The song was written by Oasis guitarist Noel Gallagher, who has varyingly described the track as "specifically designed for pogoing", "annoyingly catchy", and the "poppiest thing since "Roll with It".
 Noting the varied influences of the song, Gallagher says that it's "a bit like...
-The Soundtrack of Our Lives doing The Who on Skol in a psychedelic city in the sky, or something".
+The Soundtrack of Our Lives doing the Who on Skol in a psychedelic city in the sky, or something".

 Composition

-Gallagher says that the song existed in an early form as a song called "Sing" and dated from the Heathen Chemistry-era.
+Noel Gallagher says that the song existed in an early form as a song called "Sing" and dated from the Heathen Chemistry-era.
 He also says that the title for the final song should have been "Smiler", but was changed seeing as guitarist Gem Archer's previous band, Heavy Stereo, also had a song called "Smiler".
 Noel has also joked with the fact that the Lyla in the song is actually the sister of the Sally mentioned in the Oasis single "Don't Look Back in Anger".
 Also, he had said that the song is a "love song", being about Sally's sister.